Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Implementation of the Measurement Channels

 To implement the detailed-balanced measurement channel of Section~\ref{sec:DBmeasure} and the POVM scheme of Section~\ref{sec:warm-start}, we require efficient block encodings of the filtered observables

 Here

 The operator $A_f$ is Hermitian, while $A_{\tilde f}$ is generally non-Hermitian.
 Both appear in the constructions of Section~\ref{sec:DBmeasure}, and $A_f$ is also the filtered observable used in the warm-start POVM of Section~\ref{sec:warm-start}.
-We first state a quadrature lemma for operator-valued integrals, which essentially follows from the Nyquist–Shannon sampling theorem.
+We first state a quadrature lemma for operator-valued integrals, which follows from the Poisson summation formula.